graphic designer home

 2) Online Graphic Design Portfolio

 The technology aspects of a graphic designer has changed quite a bit in the last 10 years.
 Therefore the requirements and expectations have changed as well.
 This applies to your portfolio.
-The Internet has flooded into our homes, into business, and anywhere else one cares to look.
+The Internet has flooded into our homes, into business, on our phones and tablets, and anywhere else one cares to look.

 It is essential in this day and age to have an online portfolio.
 So what will you need?
 Website space is a good start if you plan on presenting it on your own site.
 You can get free space at places like Yahoo, but then you have to display banners which will with out a doubt interfere with the design and flow of your site.
 Paying for a hosting service gives you a clean slate to work with with no banner ads.
-Some hosting companies worth looking at are Lunar Pages, PowWeb, Globat.com, and iPowerWeb.
 Hosting your portfolio on your own site will show that you are taking things seriously and that you have the technical know-how involved in setting things up.
-Any hack can put a website on Geocities.

 It's also a very good idea to obtain your own domain name like www.fredlastname.com.
 Once you have this domain name, you can use it also for e-mail.
 So once you own your own domain, you can create an e-mail address like contact@fredlastname.com.
 Add your new custom e-mail address and website address to your business cards, letterheads, resumes, portfolios, and anywhere else you can.
 You now have a VERY easy way of people reaching you.